Baton Baton Mein: Music

 All music was composed by Rajesh Roshan and the lyrics were by Yogesh and Amit Khanna.
-Music for the song Na Bole Tum, Na Maine Kuch Kaha is lifted from Johnny, I Hardly Knew Ye by Clancy Brothers & Tommy Makem.
+The song "Na Bole Tum Na Maine Kuch Kaha" was adapted from the American Civil War song "When Johnny Comes Marching Home".

 Reception

 In a retrospective review, Vijay Lokapally of The Hindu praised the film's realism and stated that it "surely lifts your spirit".
 Writing for the Indian Express, Sampada Sharma found the complications in Tony and Nancy's romance to be representative of present woes in modern relationships.
 Komal RJ Panchal of the Indian Express saw the film as a look at the daily lives of Mumbaiites and commended the non-stereotypical depiction of the Christian community in Bandra.